 How do hydrogen fuel cell vehicles work?

-Hydrogen cars produce zero harmful emissions at the tailpipe, making them a much cleaner proposition petrol or diesel cars, at least from the driver’s point of view.
+Likewise they produce zero harmful emissions at the tailpipe, making them a much cleaner proposition petrol or diesel cars, at least from the driver’s point of view.

 How do you fill up a hydrogen car?

-Refuelling a hydrogen car is a simple task - just open up the fuel filler cap and insert the pump.
+Refuelling a hydrogen car is a simple task: just open up the fuel filler cap and insert the pump.
 Typically, refuelling takes about five minutes.

 Join the debate